Benberz/shopwallet/README.md

-# 🛡️ ShopWallet Mobile App: Passwordless Authentication at Its Best
+# 🛡️ ShopWallet Mobile App: Password-less Authentication at Its Best

-ShopWallet is more than just a mobile wallet; it's your gateway to secure, passwordless financial transactions.
+ShopWallet is more than just a mobile wallet; it's your gateway to secure, password-less financial transactions.
 Powered by BSA (Biometric & Secure Authentication), ShopWallet eliminates the need for traditional passwords, offering you a seamless, secure, and user-friendly experience.

 ## 🎯 Objective

-To redefine mobile wallet security by introducing a robust, passwordless authentication system that prioritizes user convenience without compromising on security.
+To redefine mobile wallet security by introducing a robust, password-less authentication system that prioritizes user convenience without compromising on security.

 ## 💡 Concept